-We want to give your image certain qualities - those which embody a sense of compassion.
-These include wisdom, strength, warmth and non-judgement.
+The compassionate image is your own personal ideal of what you would like from someone who really cared for and about you.
+It is important that you try to give your image certain qualities.
+Those which embody a sense of compassion include wisdom, strength, warmth and non-judgement.